ODiogoSilva/ElConcatenero3/README.md

 ####Data manipultation:

   -rm *[REMOVE [REMOVE ...]]*
                         **Removes the specified taxa from the final alignment.
-                        Multiple taxa may be specified and separated by whitespace**
+Unwanted taxa my be provided in a csv file containing 1 column with a species name in each line or they may be specified in the command line and separated by whitespace**

   -outgroup *[OUTGROUP_TAXA [OUTGROUP_TAXA ...]]*
                         **Provide taxon names/number for the outgroup (This